hahayonghuming/JianyuSu.github.io/_pages/cv.md

 {% include base_path %}
 Summary
 ======
 Passionate about Machine Learning and autonomous driving.
 Experienced in computer vision, natural language processing and reinforcement learning.
 Actively involved in writing proposals as well as conducting research.
-Promote inter-discipline research with fellow doctoral students from different departments as well as researchers from other institutions.
+Promote inter-discipline research as well as apply cutting-edge tech to solve problems.

 Education
 ======